IsaacSchemm/Pandacap/README.md

 * A DeviantArt account whose username matches the app setting `DeviantArtUsername`.

-Background tasks are performed by Pandacap.Local, which is intended to run on a VPS or local machine (its HTTP port, 5002, does not need to be exposed to the internet).
+Background tasks are performed by Pandacap.Local, which is intended to run on a VPS or local machine (its HTTP port, 5002, hosts Hangfire's dashboard and should not be exposed to the internet).

 These tasks include:

 * ActivityPub